roesnera/Interview_Challenge_Frontend/README.md

 # Scenario

 This Project is the frontend of an interview coding challenge.
-We have provided these starter files to demonstrate the problem and to serve as a starting point.
-You are not required to use these files if you are more comfortable starting your own project or working in a different framework, but the final product must meet the three objectives listed for this project.
-The objectives are as follows
+We have provided these starter files to serve as a starting point.
+You are not required to use these files if you are more comfortable starting your own project or working in a different framework, but the final product must meet the three requirements listed for this project and complete the challenge to the best of your ability.
+The requirements are as follows

-## Objective 1: All frontend components must share data
+## Requirement 1: All frontend components must share data

-In our starter project, all the fronend components are using discrete data.
-Your first objective is to ensure that all components are charing the same data.
+The frontend components must all work with the same data.

-## Objective 2: Frontend data must connect to the backend
+## Requirement 2: Frontend data must connect to the backend

-Once all your frontend components are sharing data, your next objective is to communicate that data with the backend.
+The frontend must store and retrieve data from the backend.

-## Objective 3: Backend data must persist in a database
+## Requirement 3: Backend data must persist in a database

-The final objective is the ensure that data stored and managed by the backend is persisted to a database such that the backend can be stopped and restarted and the data will remain the same.
+The backend must persist its data in a database.

+## Challenge:

+Your challenge is to implement a new feature in this application to update a task.
+The user must be able to change any field in the task, and when they submit the changes they should see those changes reflected in the task display UI, as well as updates to the backend data.

 ## After all steps complete